Mgot12602/movie-carousel/README.md

   ⚠️ **Note**: This is **not recommended** for real-world projects as it contains sensitive information like API keys and account IDs.
 In production, a `.env.sample` should be provided instead and sensitive tokens requested via other secure means.
 - State management is handled with **Zustand**, using `localStorage` persistence to simulate the "favorites" feature.
 - While TMDB API supports adding favorites via guest sessions, it presented issues with authentication as per its documentation.
 Given that Mytheresa uses TMDB as a source, a local implementation was chosen instead for reliability.
+- Added test support with vitest with react-testing-library

 ---